J-Siu/ng2-simple-mq-lib/README.md

-A simple message queue for Angular inter-component communication base on RxJS.
+A message queue service for Angular inter-component communication base on RxJS.

 Name/ID(string) base API.
 RxJS object not exposed.

 (This package does not communicate with RabbitMQ or any other message queue software/service.)

-> To enable faster update, ng2-simple-mq uses Angular CLI starting 8.2.0 and use new repository https://github.com/J-Siu/ng2-simple-mq-lib/ .
-Repository contains both library and example.
+> __ng2-simple-mq__ uses Angular CLI starting 8.2.0.
+New repository https://github.com/J-Siu/ng2-simple-mq-lib/ contains both library and example.
 >
 > Version < 8.2.0 are in old repository https://github.com/J-Siu/ng2-simple-mq/